Aline Camboulives: Biography

 Aline Camboulives was born in Valence and began her sporting career as a cyclist from 1998 to 2003.
 She was a member of the French team in 2002 and came 20th in the women's Tour de France.
-The same year, she won the French Women's Road Cycling Cup.
-On 19 June 2003, during the penultimate stage of the Tour de la Drôme, she falls, causing a fracture of the femoral head which imposes six months of rehabilitation.
-She temporarily stopped the competition to devote herself to her professional activity.
+The same year, she won the French Women’s Road Cycling Cup.
+On 19 June 2003, during the penultimate stage of the Tour de la Drôme, she fell, fracturing her femoral head and requiring six months of rehabilitation.
+She temporarily stepped away from competition to focus on her professional activities.

 She returns to competition in running, considering the training less time-consuming than cycling and therefore more compatible with running her own business.
-She soon experienced successes on 10 km, trail, mountain marathons, half-marathon and the marathon,.
+She soon experienced successes on 10 km, trail, mountain marathons, half-marathon and the marathon.

 Since 2006, Aline Camboulives has appeared on virtually all the podiums of the great classics of mountain racing: Zermatt Marathon, (the World Championships in long-distance mountain races on 4 July 2015) which she won three times on three occasions, Sierre-Zinal, the Jungfrau Marathon.